 Built as a Class 1 icebreaker for use in the Baltic Sea during the Cold War, Dutch owners bought her in 2013 and put her through the most extreme of refurbs to add something totally new to the luxury expedition cruise market – including extending the stern to equip her with a swim platform and a swimming pool (and a Balinese Spa, beauty salon, gym-with-a-polar-view and mini-cinema).
-Sleeping quarters are infinitely more luxurious than any a wartime marine would have seen – each is named after a different world city and all are fabulous.
+Sleeping quarters are infinitely more luxurious than any marine would have seen – each is named after a different world city and all are fabulous.
 Food and drink add to the wow factor with an open-air kitchen, grill, Teppanyaki station and unique aperitivo opportunities including bottles of champagne chilled in the Antarctic snow.

 Due to her small size she falls easily in even the strictest passenger limits set by the International Association of Antarctica Tour Operators, which regulates where groups can go on the White Continent.
 In other words – you’ll have more access to penguins and scientific stations than almost anyone else.